Polyurethane Tubing

 PU tubing is commonly available in single-layer construction.
 However, depending on installation requirements and operating conditions, different structural designs may be selected.

-• Single-layer PU tubing: Designed primarily for flexibility and dynamic bending requirements.
+- Single-layer PU tubing: Designed for routing flexibility and dynamic bending conditions.

-• Reinforced PU hose (three-layer construction): Incorporates a fiber reinforcement layer between the inner and outer PU layers to control radial deformation under working pressure conditions.
+- Reinforced PU hose (three-layer construction): Incorporates a fiber reinforcement layer between inner and outer PU layers to control radial deformation under working pressure conditions.

 PU Tubing Material Structure: What Is the Difference Between ESTER and ETHER Types?